azezsan/minimal-monorepo/README.md

 ### 4. RPC Build Requirements
 **Issue**: The rpc package requires api to have a build step.

-- This approach may need optimization in future updates
+- This approach may not be required